Hultner/safemd/README.md

 battle-tested [fork][cmark] of CommonMark.
 We use this with the safety feature `CMARK_OPT_SAFE` enabled per default, so no one in your team accidentally let insecure code slip through.
-As an additional safety layer safemd also pass the output from cmark through a whitelist with [Bleach], Mozilla's HTML sanitizing library.
+As an additional safety layer safemd also pass the output from cmark through a whitelist with [Bleach][bleach], Mozilla's HTML sanitizing library.

 Automatic safety testing through Travis is also utilized, running daily even if